dapetcu21/defold-fmod/README.md

 **Warning: Don't use relative paths for loading banks.
 Use `sys.get_application_path()`.
 Relying on the current working directory being the same as the game's installation directory is not always correct (especially on platforms like macOS and iOS).**

+## Sound while the game is minimised

+By default, FMOD should respect the setting of `engine.run_while_iconified`.
+This means that if the engine can run in the background, FMOD will too, otherwise all audio will be paused while the engine is minimised (and paused as well).

+If you'd like to keep the engine running in the background but still pause the music, set `engine.run_while_iconified = 1` and add a new setting `fmod.run_while_iconified = 0`.

 ## Contributing

 See [CONTRIBUTE.md](./CONTRIBUTE.md) for details about how to contribute to this project.